Unveiling Topological Modes on Curved Surfaces: Bands and spectrum in curved spacetime:

 $\,$

-Taking for simplicity $\Gamma_y=0$, we show in Appendix~\ref{sec:line-gap} that the model given by~\eqref{eq:shallow_water} contains the line gap if \be |\Gamma_x|<|\Omega_n|/3. \ee Notice, that there are two important implications of this inequality.
-At first we can conclude, that $\Gamma_x$ must vanish on the curve $\gamma$, where $\Omega_n$ equals to zero.
-From the expansion of the metric in vicinity of a geodesic \eqref{eq:fermi_expansion}, it follows that Christoffel symbols are zero on a geodesic.
-In other words, $\gamma$ should be a geodesic in order to support the line gap.
+We show in Appendix~\ref{sec:line-gap} that the model given by~\eqref{eq:shallow_water} contains the line gap if (here we restore the rescaling by $c$): \be \sqrt{\Gamma^2_x+\Gamma^2_y}<\frac{|\Omega_n|}{3c}. \ee Notice that there are two important implications of this inequality.
+At first, we can conclude that $\Gamma_x$ and $\Gamma_y$ must vanish on the curve $\gamma$, where $\Omega_n$ equals zero.
+From the expansion of the metric in the vicinity of a geodesic \eqref{eq:fermi_expansion}, it follows that Christoffel symbols are zero on a geodesic.
+In other words, $\gamma$ should be a geodesic to support the line gap.

-The second condition is the requirement for the derivative of $\Omega_n$ at $\gamma$.
-Since Christoffel symbols are linear functions of coordinate in the vicinity of a geodesic, the derivatives of $\Omega_n$ should be larger than the derivatives of Christoffel symbols.
-As an example, let us consider shallow water equations on a sphere rotating with angular velocity ${\bf\Omega}'$.
-Then there is a line gap only if the rotation is fast enough: $|{\bf\Omega}'|>\frac{3}{2} \frac{c}{R}$, where $R$ is the radius of the sphere and $c=\sqrt{g\langle h\rangle}$ is the speed of non-rotating shallow water gravity waves.
+The second condition for the existence of line gap is the requirement on the derivative of $\Omega_n$ at $\gamma$.
+Since Christoffel symbols are linear functions of coordinates in the vicinity of a geodesic, the derivatives of $\Omega_n$ should be larger than the derivatives of Christoffel symbols.
+Using the linear approximation for the chiral term $\Omega_n=\partial_y \Omega_n y$ and the expansion for the Fermi coordinates $\Gamma^x_{xy}=-K y$, we obtain \be |K|<\frac{|\partial_y \Omega_n|}{3c} \ee where the derivative of the chiral term is calculated in Fermi coordinates, and $K$ is the Gaussian curvature.